open-mas/openmas/refactoring_work/design/01_architecture/multi_protocol_design.md

 componentDiagram
     component "OpenMAS Agent" as Agent {
         component "Agent Core" as Core {
+            component "IMessageHandler" as Handler
             component "Agent Framework" as Framework
             component "ReasoningEngine" as Reasoning
             component "KR&R System" as KRR
         }

-        component "Protocol Interfaces" as Protocols {
+        component "Protocol Adapters" as Adapters {
-            component "A2A Protocol Interface" as A2A
+            component "A2A Protocol Adapter" as A2A
-            component "MCP Protocol Interface" as MCP
+            component "MCP Protocol Adapter" as MCP
-            component "HTTP Protocol Interface" as HTTP
+            component "HTTP Protocol Adapter" as HTTP
-            component "MQTT Protocol Interface" as MQTT
+            component "MQTT Protocol Adapter" as MQTT
-            component "gRPC Protocol Interface" as GRPC
+            component "gRPC Protocol Adapter" as GRPC
         }

         Reasoning --> KRR : uses
+        Handler --> Framework : SIMF
+        Framework --> Reasoning : SIMF
+        Reasoning --> Framework : SIMF
     }

     component "A2A Client" as A2AClient